yayinternet/cs193x-course/homework/hw5-sheets.md

 {% assign lvl = page.url | append:'X' | split:'/' | size %}
 {% capture relative %}{% for i in (3..lvl) %}../{% endfor %}{% endcapture %}

-In this homework, you will be creating NodeJS server that can read, write, and delete from a Google Spreadsheet.
+In this homework, you will be creating NodeJS server that can read, write, and delete data from a Google Spreadsheet.
+These operations are also called [CRUD operations](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete), though we are making the "U"/"Update" operation extra credit.

 You will be writing a stripped-down clone of [Sheetsu](https://sheetsu.com/), which is a service that turns Google Spreadsheets into a REST API.
 Sheetsu charges a pretty obscene price of [$19 to $95 per month](https://sheetsu.com/pricing) for this service.
 You will be implementing the same service for free.